lderkzen/hou-units/docs/Use Cases/UC201 Create an event template.md

-# Use Case 208: Leave an event
+# Use Case 201: Create an event template

 ### Subject Area
 Events